Solve/Next

 €4,250 per seat—all-in

-Includes: programme, facilitation, fieldwork access, the four artefact deliverables, Certified Serious Capital Activator™ credential and meals during the programme.
+Includes program, facilitation, fieldwork access, the four artifacts, the Certified Capital Activator™ credential, and meals during the program.

 Dates